cemc/cscircles-wp-content/plugins/polylang/readme.txt

 == Changelog ==

+= 1.1.1 (2013-05-20) =

+* Move nav menu language switcher split from 'wp_nav_menu_objects' to  'wp_get_nav_menu_items' filter
+* Add the filter 'pll_redirect_home'
+* Automatically translate ids in 'include' argument of 'get_terms' (useful for the menus in the Suffusion theme)
+* Add compatibility with Jetpack infinite scroll
+* Bug correction: rtl text direction not set when adding the language code to all urls (introduced in 1.1)
+* Bug correction: hide again navigation panel in theme customizer as it still doesn't work
+* Bug correction: is_home not set on translated page when searching an empty string
+* Bug correction: fatal error when creating a post or term from frontend (introduced in 1.1)
+* Bug correction: attachments may load a wrong language when media translation was enabled then disabled
+* Bug correction: warning when querying posts before the action 'wp_loaded' has been fired (in auto-translate.php)
+* Bug correction: potential issue if other plugins use the filter 'get_nav_menu'
+* Bug correction: interference between language inline edit and search in admin list tables
+* Bug correction: auto-translate breaks queries tax_query when the 'field' is set to 'id'
+* Bug correction: search is not filtered by language for default permalinks (introduced in 1.1)
+* Tests done with WP 3.6 beta 3 and Twenty thirteen

 = 1.1 (2013-05-10) =

 * When adding the language to all urls, the language is now defined in (plugins_loaded, 1) for better compatibility with some plugins (WordPress SEO)